There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Is it Safe to Disable Virtual Memory?

 Disabling virtual memory can negatively affect your computer’s performance and stability.
-Virtual memory allows to run more programs simultaneously and handle larger workloads.
-Although you can disable virtual memory, but it’s not recommended.
+Virtual memory allows one to execute multiple programs simultaneously and handle larger workloads efficiently.
+Although you can disable virtual memory, it’s not recommended.

 What Happens If I Reset Virtual Memory?

-Resetting a virtual memory sets or changes the size of your virtual memory back to the default settings, which can help make sure that your computer is running smoothly and efficiently.
-Furthermore, it can be a great way to free up space on your hard disk, increase your computer’s performance.
+Resetting a virtual memory means changing the size of your virtual memory back to the default settings, which ensures that your computer is running smoothly and efficiently.
+Also, it clears the existing Paging File occupied by the previous virtual memory allocation.

 Bottom Line:

-After resetting your windows 10 or 11 virtual memory, your system performance will be better than before.
-You can try different virtual memory sizes and observe which one suits best according to your system.
+After resetting your Windows 10 or Windows 11 virtual memory, your system performance will be better than before.
+You can try different virtual memory sizes and observe which one suits you best according to your system.

-Some users suggest to turn paging file off but it’s not a good idea since you can face different issues like memory shortage, software crashes and lags.
+Some users recommend to turn off the paging file but it’s not a good idea since you can face different issues like memory shortage, software crashes, and lags.
 Also, some heavy applications will not work.
-Although you’ve large amount of RAM but disabling virtual memory is not a great idea.
+Although you have a large amount of RAM but disabling virtual memory is not a great idea.